-Determining the cost of the investment
+The cost of the marketing investment

 There is no getting around it.
 If you want to understand the contribution of a marketing campaign to your company’s profits, you will have to measure ROI and this is done by off-setting the return of your campaign against your investments.
 Let’s start with a look at the expenses.

 Your expenses are all the costs that went into a campaign.
 In my random example, I promoted the launch of a new medical device, a no-touch hospital disinfection robot.
 I launched the robot through an integrated owned, earned and paid campaign.

 Here is a look at some of the expenses I will have made.

 - Art work

 - Graphic design banners and social media posts

 - Graphic design white paper

 - Press release